kylegorjanc/escargot/readme.md

 - Media: Set all sizes to 0 x 0
 - Permalinks: Link structure should be set to Post name (http://localhost:8000/sample-post/)

+# Home Page:

+Text can be changed to reflect current 'who we are' mission statement.